sampsyo/home/_drafts/autoreduction.md

 require changing the interestingness test script to remove those `false false` command-line arguments we keep on passing.

+### Trick 4: Occasional Manual Help

-We can help it out a bit by turning those inputs into constants in the code.
+We can help Shrinkray out a bit by turning those inputs into constants in the code.
 We can replace `main`'s arguments with two new Bril instructions:

     b0: bool = const false;